mozilla/bigquery-etl/sql/mozfun/newtab/determine_grid_layout_v1/README.md

 ## 📌 Evaluation Criteria

-The UDF returns one of three possible values based on the following conditions:
+The UDF returns one of four possible values based on the following conditions:

 ### `NOVA`
 Returned when:
-- `app_version >=151`
+- `app_version >= 151`
--

 ### `SECTION_GRID`
 Returned when:
 - `app_version < 151 AND is_section = TRUE`